Community Grants Program

 • Applications with incomplete or incorrect information or supporting documents

-• Applications that do not have Public Liability Insurance, unless you’re a first-time applicant for a Quick Response or Operational grant
+• Applications that do not have Public Liability Insurance, unless you’re a first-time applicant for a Year-Round Access or Community Connection grant

 Other Frequently Asked Questions (FAQs)